 - Get the name of any bus employees involved

-Afterward, your lawyer can examine your evidence and identify any potential at-fault parties.
+Your lawyer can examine your evidence and identify any potential at-fault parties.
 Then, we can file the claim for you through the proper channels.
-This will often be an insurance company, but in the case of government-owned buses it could be the local government.
+This will often be an insurance company, but in the case of government-owned buses, it could be the local government.

 If the at-fault parties do not offer you fair and adequate compensation, your attorney may choose to take your case to trial.
 However, many claims settle out of court without a trial.